sjelms/SmartParse.AI/README.md

 - **Queue stuck or lagging?** Limit drops to under 5 files at once.
 Use `MAX_QUEUE_SIZE` in the script to adjust.
 - **OpenAI errors?** Confirm that your `.env` file contains a valid API key:
   `OPENAI_API_KEY=your-key-here`
+- **ModuleNotFoundError for `macos_tags`?**
+    - This means your script is not running in the correct Python virtual environment.
+You must activate your virtual environment before running the script, or use the full path to the Python interpreter in your venv.
+    - **Example:**
+      ```sh
+      # Activate your virtual environment and run the script
+      source ~/python-venv/bin/activate  # Ensures all required packages are available
+      python3 /Users/stephenelms/Dev/SmartParse.AI/smartparse_watch.py
+      ```
+      # Or, run directly with the venv's Python interpreter (recommended for Automator):
+      ~/python-venv/bin/python /Users/stephenelms/Dev/SmartParse.AI/smartparse_watch.py
+      ```
+    - This ensures the script uses the correct environment and all installed packages.
 - **Still stuck?** Check the Terminal for error logs or debug messages printed during execution.

 ---